osohq/oso/docs/more/dev-tools/tracing.rst

 It will print out ``[debug]`` messages during query evaluation that show how the query is executed.
 Notable things include:

-* Queries and subquery evaluations.
+* Queries and sub-query evaluations.
 * Showing values that are bound to variables for each expression.
 * Showing which rules a Polar predicate call will evaluate.
 * Showing values returned from calls into the application.